adam-stanek/recompost/README.md

 single one (like recompact).

-The `withDecorator()` allows to enhance component by previously built decorator (or by any other decorator not build by recompost).
+The `withDecorator()` allows to enhance component by previously built decorator (or by any other decorator not built by recompost).

 You can use the template parameter to specify the type of injected properties.
 Here is an example: